flowdock/api-docs/docs/Message-Types.md

 > DISCLAIMER: We are currently working on renewing and expanding both the message types documentation and the format of some of the message types.
 Thus, they are subject to change.

-This list explains the different types of messages you can expect when usinh the [Streaming API](Streaming) or [Listing Messages](Messages).
+This list explains the different types of messages you can expect when using the [Streaming API](streaming) or [Listing Messages](messages#/list).
 Bear in mind that undocumented internal message types exist and the duty is left to the client to discard them properly.

 ## Event: message